Subud Britain Family Congress 2026 logo

 Prices

 We have kept prices at levels intended to encourage as many people as possible to have the pleasure and value of the whole experience.
-From the school regulations, for pricing children are classed as aged 2-15 and adults aged 16 and over.
+For pricing, children are classed as aged 2-13 or aged 14-15 and adults aged 16 and over.
+Reduced prices (as of January 2025) apply to children aged 2–13 and are already reflected in the table below.
+Ages 14–15 are eligible for volunteer discounts instead.

 We have to advise the School the numbers of Bookings by 21st June 2026.